Get 5% of discount using the code

 Switzerland Prepaid SIM Card

 International SIM cards are the second choice on our list.
-For people that don’t have a most recent smartphone or smartwatches that don’t support an eSIM, this option is the most widely used substitute out there.
+For people with older smartphone models or a smartwatch that doesn’t support an eSIM, this option is the most widely used substitute out there.
 Thanks to all of its features, it remains a reasonable option.

 This is also your choice if you think a SIM card would be more suitable for you given the device you own or that it would be simpler for you to use.
-And the Holafly SIM card for Switzerland is among the best options.
+Moreover, before buying a prepaid SIM, check if your phone works in Switzerland.

 Free International WiFi